Kasme12/Photos48/README.md

 **[📺 View Video Demonstration](https://youtu.be/hYDe40m-L7w)**

 > **Note:** Due to GitHub's file size limits, the demonstration video is hosted on YouTube.
 Click the link above to watch the full walkthrough of all features.
+> **Note:** This video don't show that you can add picture from your desktop to the album too.

 ## 📋 Overview